cachedpotato/Obsidian-vault/04 - Permanent Notes/P Value.md

 p = 2min(Pr(T > t | H_{0}), Pr(T < t|H_{0}))
 $$

-From the definitions above we can see a strong relation with p value and the [[Cumulative Distribution Function|cumulative distribution function]] of the test statistic, which becomes even clearer if we look at the visualization below:
+From the definitions above we can see a strong relation with p value and the [[Random Variable#^4367b7|cumulative distribution function]] of the test statistic, which becomes even clearer if we look at the visualization below:

 ![[p-value.jpg]]